markheger/pypi.streamsx.geospatial/README.md

 - ./package/streamsx/geospatial/\_\_init\_\_.py
 - ./package/DESC.txt

+## Environment

+You need the streamsx package in version 1.13.15 to use and test the streamsx.geospatial package.
+Install it like this:

+    pip install streamsx==1.13.15

+In addition you should unset the PYTHONPATH variable to not use the streams package included in your local Streams installation:

+    unset PYTHONPATH

 ## Test

 When using local build (e.g. not forcing remote build), then you need to specifiy the toolkit location, for example: